Baebel43/team5capstone/Resistance Subsystem.md

 ### Meeting Magnet Distance Range Constraint

-This is an inhereted constraint to stay consistent with the original design of the actuator.
+This is an inhereted constraint to stay consistent with the original design[2] of the actuator.
 The range of 2-25 mm is mainly selected to not provide the user with too much or too little resistance.
 Team 5 will enforce this range via code in the Raspberry Pi.

 ### Meeting Force Minimum and Maximum Constraint